-In FTC competition, most Texas teams currently participate in a league play format for local qualifiers.
+In FTC competition, Texas teams participate in a league play format for local qualifiers.
 Teams advance from their league championships to regional competition.
 Qualification to state is based on a team's performance at their regional championship, using standard FTC Advancement Criteria.
 (Refer to the FIRST in Texas website for details).

 The top UIL-eligible FTC teams from each of the FIRST regions in Texas will receive invitations to the state championships.
-Regional events may include teams from both the small school and large school competition groups and may advance teams from both groups to state.
+Regional events may include teams from one, two or three of the competition groups outlined in Section 3(D) and may advance teams from each group to the state championships.

 In FRC competition, Texas teams participate through the FIRST District Model.
 The UIL Robotics State Championships - FIRST Division will take place concurrently with the FIRST District Championship for FRC.
-UIL-eligible FRC teams that advance to the championship event will compete for both UIL honors and FIRST honors and advancement
+UILeligible FRC teams that advance to the championship event will compete for both UIL honors and FIRST honors and advancement.